Texas-Robotics-Academy/markdown/in_person/robot_intro.md

 arduino
 {{ site.data.alerts.terminal_commands_end }}

-- Navigate to "Sketch -> Import Library -> Add Library" in the menubar.
+- Navigate to "Sketch -> Include Library -> Add .ZIP Library" in the menu bar at the top left.
-- Click on BnrOneA23v1.zip
+- Click on BnrOneA23v1.zip.
-- Click Okay
+- Click "Okay."

 # A Boilerplate Bot'n Roll Program